DIYongSeok/study/english/sentences.md

 > you better
 - you better eat something before we leave

-> would rather
-- I would rather wear blue jeans than a dress.

 > look forward to
 - I look forward to going to the Harvard University.

 > have difficulty
-- I have difficulty speaking English.
+- I have difficulty speaking English.s

 > as long as
 - You can stay here as long as you keep quiet.